-- o Regulatory exclusions: controversial weapons and international sanctions - o Discretionary exclusions: United Nations Global Compact (UNGC) and thermal coal o An assessment combining financial and ESG criteria: the integration of ESG criteria reflects the analysis process applied by each management team; it may be applied at sector or issuer level, and at management company and/or fund level, depending on the asset class in question.
+o Regulatory exclusions: controversial weapons and international sanctions o Discretionary exclusions: United Nations Global Compact (UNGC) and thermal coal o An assessment combining financial and ESG criteria: the integration of ESG criteria reflects the analysis process applied by each management team; it may be applied at sector or issuer level, and at management company and/or fund level, depending on the asset class in question.

-- o Target ESG score of at least BBB - o Minimum level of Taxonomy-aligned and sustainable investments - o Minimal coverage of ESG ratings (90%) - o The following standards-based exclusions: the United Nations Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the Fundamental Conventions of the International Labour Organization - o Exclusion of the lowest-scoring 20% of issuers with respect to the S pillar from the investment universe - o Exclusion of companies involved in the most serious social controversies - o Exclusion of companies from the weapons sector, across its entire value chain, and more specifically controversial, conventional and nuclear weapons - o Exclusion of companies deriving part of their turnover from alcohol, tobacco, gambling and pornography More information on the fund and its investment strategy can be found in the Transparency Code (Direct Management), which is available on the website
+o Minimal coverage of ESG ratings (90%)

-- o Dialogue primarily focused around our top-priority themes (climate transition, inclusion and fair transition, etc.) and controversies, - o A responsible voting policy for the entire equity scope, - o Active participation in multiple industry working groups (ADEME, Finance for Tomorrow, AFG, Climate Action 100+, etc.) on the strategies implemented in the portfolios (impact, biodiversity, fossil fuel, fair transition, etc.)
+o The following standards-based exclusions: the United Nations Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the Fundamental Conventions of the International Labour Organization o Exclusion of the lowest-scoring 20% of issuers with respect to the S pillar from the investment universe o Exclusion of companies involved in the most serious social controversies o Exclusion of companies from the weapons sector, across its entire value chain, and more specifically controversial, conventional and nuclear weapons o Exclusion of companies deriving part of their turnover from alcohol, tobacco, gambling and pornography More information on the fund and its investment strategy can be found in the Transparency Code (Direct Management), which is available on the website o Dialogue primarily focused around our top-priority themes (climate transition, inclusion and fair transition, etc.) and controversies, o Active participation in multiple industry working groups (ADEME, Finance for Tomorrow, AFG, Climate Action 100+, etc.) on the strategies implemented in the portfolios (impact, biodiversity, fossil fuel, fair transition, etc.)